Determine the Best Purchasing Method Step-by-Step

 Is the product or service available in the MarketPlace?
 If so, place the order using the MarketPlace .
-If not, review the purchasing contract suppliers list and determine if a contract exists for the category.

 If a contract exists for the category, then utilize the PeopleSoft purchasing module to generate a requisition or purchase order.
 Prior to placing the order, please consider the following:

 - If the item is less than $2,500 and not available in the MarketPlace, use the departmental credit card or submit a requisition using PeopleSoft.

 - If the item is between $2,500 and $4,999, submit a requisition using PeopleSoft.